gingsi/typedattr/README.md

 ## Quickstart

-Define the class hierarchy and parse the input:
+Define the class hierarchy and parse the input using `attrs_from_dict`:

 ~~~python
 from attrs import define